Ultralesson/ul-shopify/README.md

 -   **Error Modal**: To ensure modals appear correctly upon errors.
 -   **Success Modal**: To confirm the success states are handled properly.

+## Downloading App Builds for Automation Testing

+To facilitate easy and efficient automation testing on simulators and emulators, pre-built app files for both iOS and Android are available.
+These can be downloaded from the [UI-Shopify Releases Page](https://github.com/Ultralesson/ul-shopify/releases)

+### Downloading the Latest Builds

+1. **Navigate to Releases**
+2. **Select the Latest Release**
+3. **Download App Files**: Download the `.apk` file for Android emulator and the `.app` file for iOS simulator.
+These files are specifically built for use in simulators and emulators.

+Note: Sometimes the installation of app build on respective devices fails due to version change then uninstall the existing app and try reinstalling it again.

 ## UI-Shopify Automation Flows

 UI-Shopify includes a number of user flow simulations that are essential for comprehensive automation testing.
 Below are the animated GIFs demonstrating each key flow within the application.